 Dr. Jacoby’s publications include seven books: Service-Learning Essentials: Questions, Answers, and Lessons Learned (Jossey-Bass, 2015), Looking In, Reaching Out: A Reflective Guide for Community Service-Learning Professionals (with Pamela Mutascio, Campus Compact, 2010), Civic Engagement in Higher Education: Concepts and Practices (Jossey-Bass, 2009), Building Partnerships for Service-Learning (Jossey-Bass, 2003), Involving Commuter Students in Learning (Jossey-Bass, 2000), Service-Learning in Higher Education: Concepts and Practices (Jossey-Bass, 1996), and The Student as Commuter: Developing a Comprehensive Institutional Response(ASHE-ERIC Higher Education Reports, 1989).

 Dr. Jacoby has served as Campus Compact’s Engaged Scholar for Professional Development.
-She was a member of the Council for the Advancement of Standards in Higher Education from 1980 to 2011.
+She was a member of the Board of Directors of the Council for the Advancement of Standards in Higher Education from 1980 to 2011.
 She has held many leadership positions in NASPA – Student Affairs Administrators in Higher Education and ACPA – College Student Educators International.
-She received the 2016 Recognition of Exemplary Contribution through Research on Service-Learning and Community Engagement: Distinguished Career from the International Association for Research on Service-Learning and Community Engagement.
-She also received the 2010 Maryland Campus Compact Scholarship Award and served as an ACPA Senior Scholar from 2010 to 2015.
-Dr. Jacoby writes and consults extensively and makes numerous speeches and presentations across the U.S. and around the world.
+She is an ACPA Senior Scholar Diplomate after serving as a Senior Scholar from 2010 to 2015.
+She received the 2016 Recognition of Exemplary Contribution through Research on Service-Learning and Community Engagement: Distinguished Career from the International Association for Research on Service-Learning and Community Engagement and the 2010 Maryland Campus Compact Scholarship Award.
+Dr. Jacoby writes and consults extensively and makes numerous keynote speeches and presentations across the U.S. and around the world.